 Mrs. C says: One of the delights of this time of year for me is watching the Christmas specials on television or catching some treasured re-run.
 And it’s about now I take ownership of the Christmas TV listings.
 What a joyous tradition.
 I like circling the must-see programmes with a red felt tip and will set my recorder to capture any would-be clashes when the time comes.
 Thank heavens for +1 channels.

 Ed Elf: Is “Elf” on this year?
-Please tell me it is.
-And it wouldn’t be the same without “Mrs. Brown’s Boys” on Christmas night.
-She’s a rum ‘un.
+Why, of course it is!
+And it wouldn’t be the same without The Queen’s Speech on Christmas Day.

 Mrs. C: There are also some wonderful radio programmes I don’t want to miss, including the countdown of the nation’s favourite carols on Classic FM on Christmas Day.